CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Introduction

 \section{Introduction}

-Accurate segmentation is a fundamental computer vision task that plays a pivotal role in various applications such as robotics, autonomous driving, healthcare, earth observation, etc. The recently developed Segment Anything Model (SAM)~\cite{kirillov2023segment}, trained with 1.1 billion masks, has emerged as a momentous leap forward in image segmentation.
+Accurate image segmentation is a fundamental computer vision task that plays a pivotal role in various applications such as robotics, autonomous driving, healthcare, earth observation, etc. The recently developed Segment Anything Model (SAM)~\cite{kirillov2023segment}, trained with 1.1 billion masks, has emerged as a momentous leap forward in image segmentation.
 By taking geometric prompts with points, boxes, or masks as input, SAM demonstrates remarkable zero-shot capability for general image segmentation, as well as great potential for fine-grained mask segmentation in different downstream tasks across a variety of contexts.

-On the other hand, SAM often struggles when dealing with various unconventional images~\cite{chen2023sam,ji2023segment}, such as challenging RGB images of aerial, medical, and intricate structural images, as well as non-RGB images like X-ray, Sonar, Synthetic Aperture Radar (SAR) images, etc., which greatly undermines its versatility and applicability as a foundational segmentation model while handling various downstream tasks.
-Several studies address this issue by fine-tuning SAM with a large number of target samples with mask annotations~\cite{ke2023segment,ma2023segment}.
-However, such a tuning approach requires extensive masked images for each specialized field, posing a formidable task with poor scalability.
-How to effectively adapt SAM toward various unconventional images in a data-efficient manner has become an essential challenge in the segmentation field.
+On the other hand, SAM often fails to generate high-quality predictions when dealing with domains that are either sparsely represented or lie outside its training distribution~\cite{chen2023sam,ji2023segment}, such as challenging RGB images including aerial, medical, and intricate structural images, as well as non-RGB images like X-ray, Sonar, Synthetic Aperture Radar (SAR) images, etc. This greatly undermines the versatility and applicability of SAM as a foundational segmentation model while handling various downstream tasks.
+Several studies attempted to address this issue by fine-tuning SAM with a large number of target samples with mask annotations~\cite{ke2023segment,ma2024segment}.
+However, they require extensive masked images for each specialized field, posing a formidable task with poor scalability.
+How to effectively adapt SAM toward various downstream tasks in a data-efficient manner has become an essential challenge in the segmentation field.

-We exploit few-shot target samples for effective and efficient adaptation of SAM toward various downstream tasks.
-Specifically, we freeze SAM and expand its mask decoder lightly with a new prompt token and mask head (an MLP) as in~\cite{ke2023segment}, preserving SAM's zero-shot capabilities and flexibility while achieving efficient adaptation concurrently.
-Such decoder-based tuning is well-suited for adapting normal natural images, benefiting from SAM's well-trained image encoder on extensive natural images.
-However, it demonstrates degraded efficacy when dealing with unconventional images that often fall outside the scope of SAM’s training distribution, leading to suboptimal image segmentation.